Triangle Area Calculator (base and height)

 - Roofing: the triangular gable end of a house.
 A 30 ft wide gable with a 12 ft peak height has area 0.5 × 30 × 12 = 180 sq ft.
 That’s the siding or paint area you need for one gable.

 - Sail-making: triangular sails are sized this way.
-A 25 ft luff (vertical edge) and a 12 ft foot (bottom) give roughly 150 sq ft of sail — though sails are usually shaped curves, not perfect triangles.
+A 25 ft luff (the vertical leading edge) and a 12 ft foot give roughly 150 sq ft, though a real sail is cut with curved edges rather than straight ones.

 - Garden beds: a corner garden bed that’s a right triangle 6 ft along the fence and 4 ft out has 12 sq ft of planting area.